cmu-sei/CDAS/UserGuide.md

 },
 ```

-- number_of_rounds - Number of times to simulate events.
+- rounds - Number of times to simulate events.
 Each threat actor has an opportunity for one action per round.
 For example, if there are 5 threat actors and 10 rounds, there will be a total of 50 "events" ("sightings" in STIX, and "reports" in PDF).
 - time_range - time window over which to space cyber events.
 Format is is list with start then end date in YYYY-MM-DD format.

 ### Output Configuration